vonvonlee/vonvonlee/README.md

 - 👋 Hi, I’m @vonvonlee
 - 👀 I’m interested in meeting great talents
-- 🌱 I’m currently learning hoe to communicate with engineers (my hubby including)
+- 🌱 I’m currently learning how to communicate with engineers
 - 💞️ I’m looking to collaborate on how
 - 📫 Pls reach me at github ...